Aratramba/ps-barbershop/readme.md

 Restart Photoshop.

-Now run the script from the Photoshop menu under `file › scripts › barbershop`.
+Now run the script from the Photoshop menu under `file › scripts › barbershop` or go to `file › scripts › browse` and find `barbershop.jsx`.

 A dialog should now appear where you can tweak some import settings.
 Import your file and all your variables will be magically replaced by their matching data.